ElectNewt/SocialGiveaway/README.md

 #### Comments
 Gets the users who replied to a tweet

 Inside the comments you can evaluate Hashtags and Mentions.
-They are treaten as subRule.
+They are threaten as subRule.

 ##### Hashtags
 It allows you to filter by any hashtag used within the comment.

 ##### Mentions
-It allows you to specify who should be mention
+It allows you to specify who should be mentioned.

-TODO: #9 - Allow to specify a regular expression.
+- note: the validation is case **insensitive**

 #### Retweets